May 19, 2014

 • The claims that "Süssmayr had a gift for composing in the style of famous composers" and that "Süssmayr composed numerous ballets which often lasted for three hours and were performed by the monks" (p.
 106) are two other priceless "Selbyisms".
 That Franz Xaver Süßmayr "died of alcoholism" – as Selby impudently states – is nothing but slanderous malarkey.
 All surviving documents prove that Süßmayr died of tuberculosis.

-The previously unpublished entry concerning Süßmayr's burial in St. Marx cemetery ("An Lungensucht besch[aut] word[en]").
+The previously unpublished entry concerning Süßmayr's burial in the St. Marx cemetery ("An Lungensucht besch[aut] word[en]").
 Note that owing to inflation, this third-class burial cost even less than Mozart's 22 years earlier (A-Wd, Bahrleihbuch 1802-03, fol.
 304r).

 • Selby claims that "for La Clemenza di Tito Mozart was paid 1,150.gulden[!], including expenses" (p.
 107).
 This alleged fee is an old myth, based on Mozart's claim in 1789, that he was offered "200 Dukaten und 50 Dukaten Reisegeld" for an opera.
 But there is absolutely no proof that Guardasoni ever made that offer in 1789, and even less, that Mozart actually received this amount in 1791.